-One of the concerns regarding federally funded proposals and project evaluation methods is that federal agencies do not prioritize submissions that include diverse research teams and disaggregated data.
-Although most education researchers would agree on the importance of embracing diversity, a focus on diversity is not incentivized within the various request for proposals.
+One of the concerns regarding federally funded proposals is that federal agencies do not prioritize submissions that include diverse research teams and disaggregated data.
+Although most special education researchers would agree on the importance of embracing diversity, a focus on diversity is not incentivized within the various request for proposals.
 The process of incentivizing diversity in federally funded research proposals requires that quality points are provided to proposals that consider the inclusion of diverse research teams, stakeholders, and targeted low-resourced communities.
-Incentivizing strategies to enhance diversity in proposal submissions and program evaluation also creates a process of accountability that has previously been absent.
+Incentivizing strategies to enhance diversity in proposal submissions also creates a process of accountability that has previously been absent.